540 St. George Street

 The heritage value of St. Louis Roman Catholic Church lies in both its religious – and thus social and cultural – history and its good architectural quality.Character-defining Elements

--round arched windows for the nav , and the main façade (at the upper level, partly replicating the triple arch ‘triumphal’ composition of the Arch of Constantine),
+Evenly-spaced, symmetrically-placed, round-arched wood-framed windows for the nave and the main façade (at the upper level, partly replicating the triple arch ‘triumphal’ composition of the Arch of Constantine - i.e. large central arch with smaller arch each side).

 Recognition